Mlaiel/iacherie/integrations/microservices_orchestration/README.md

 ## 🤝 Contributing

-This module is part of the Ainflue platform architecture.
+This module is part of the IA Chérie platform architecture.
 For contribution guidelines, please refer to the main project documentation.

 ## 📄 License